MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 ## Are my team’s deals on track?

 Are my team’s deals on track section helps you to understand how your team’s opportunities and leads are doing in the current sales period.
-Through these understanding, you can identify the opportunities and leads with higher revenue that at risk and need your attention to coach the individual sales reps to improve the health.
+Through these understanding, you can identify the opportunities and leads with higher revenue that at risk and need your attention to coach the individual sellers to improve the health.

 The following insights are available for you to understand the deals: